Looking for a budget gaming headset but refuse to spend an arm and a leg to get one?

 On-ear headphones only cup a certain amount, and therefore there are spots where the sound escapes and comes in, which means you'll be able to hear the background environment.

-Linking up with open and closed headsets, there can be open headsets which are placed over-ear but there can’t be a closed headset which can be on-ear (because they can’t cancel out the background noises).
+Linking up with open and closed headsets, there can be open headsets that are placed over-ear but there can't be a closed headset that can be on-ear (because they can't cancel out the background noises).